shalvah/aargh/README.md

     // handle it
 }

-// any error that doesn't match the types you specified is not caught
+// Any error that doesn't match the types you specified is not caught
 ```
 So I decided to do something similar for JS.
 Here's how you use it: